 sudo apt install corosync-qnetd -y && sudo apt install corosync-qdevice -y

-3. After the packages are installed, you can move on to the next step in configuring both Nodes to use the Raspberry Pi.
+3. After the packages are installed, you can move on to the next step in configuring both Nodes to use the Raspberry Pi, but we first have to modify the root users password by running the command below and setting a password.

 Step 2: Configuring Both Nodes in Proxmox